How failovers work

 When your HA pool uses a virtual hostname, failovers may not appear to work due to caching issues.
 The client DNS cache can take up to one minute to redirect traffic to the new active pool member.

 However, your browser's DNS cache does not respect the DNS Time to Live (TTL) value, and the DNS cache retention varies between browsers from 60 seconds to 24 hours.
-You must flush your browser's cache be successfully redirected to the new active pool member.
+You must flush your browser's cache to be successfully redirected to the new active pool member.